AliAtaollahi/CPS_IOT_HW/README.md

     ether.packetLoop(ether.packetReceive());

     // Flush the Ethernet buffer
-    while (ether.tcpReply(session) != 0) {
-      // Read and discard the data
       const char* reply = ether.tcpReply(session);
+      if(reply != 0)
+        return true;
   }

+  return false;
 }

-  return true;
-}
 ```
 The sendHandshake function in our code is designed to establish an initial communication session between the Arduino-based system and a server.
 This handshake is critical as it sets up a preliminary connection with the server, reducing the overhead for subsequent RFID tag transmissions by ensuring the communication channel is open and responsive.
 Here’s a breakdown focusing on the core components and their purposes:

 **1. Packet Handling and Data Preparation**
-- **Packet Processing**: Begins by processing any packets that have been received to keep the Ethernet interface active.
+- **Packet Processing**: The function starts by receiving and processing packets to maintain an active Ethernet interface using `ether.packetReceive()` and `ether.packetLoop()`.
-- **Stash Setup**: Utilizes the `Stash` class to create a temporary storage (stash) for the handshake message.
-This message is simply the string "Handshake".
+- **Stash Setup**: A stash (temporary storage) is created using the `Stash` class, and the string "Handshake" is stored.
+This prepares the message for the upcoming HTTP request.
-- **HTTP Request Preparation**: Constructs an HTTP POST request using the stored "Handshake" message.
-The request is formatted with headers specifying the host, content length, and content type.
+- **HTTP Request Preparation**: Constructs an HTTP POST request.
+This request is formatted with headers that include the host, content length, and content type, alongside the "Handshake" message.

 **2. Sending the Request and Monitoring Response**
-- **Sending Request**: Initiates a TCP session using `ether.tcpSend()` to transmit the prepared HTTP request to the server.
+- **Sending Request**: A TCP session is initiated with `ether.tcpSend()`, through which the prepared HTTP request is transmitted to the server.
-- **Response Handling**: Monitors for a server response over a fixed timeout period of 5 seconds.
-This loop ensures that the Arduino continues to process incoming packets during this wait period.
+- **Response Handling**: The function then enters a loop that waits for a response within a 5-second timeout.
+During this period, it continuously processes incoming packets to ensure the Ethernet interface remains active.

 **3. Cleanup and Return**
-- **Buffer Flushing**: Continuously checks for a reply within the given timeout.
-If a reply is received, it reads and discards the data to clear the buffer.
+- **Buffer Flushing and Response Verification**: The function checks for a reply from the server using `ether.tcpReply(session)`.
+If a reply is detected (`reply != 0`), the function returns `true`, indicating a successful connection.
-- **Function Exit**: The function returns `true` after the timeout period, regardless of whether a response was received or not.
-This implies that the handshake is considered complete after attempting to communicate, without verifying the success of the handshake explicitly.
+- **Timeout Handling**: If no reply is received within the 5-second window, the function returns `false`, signifying that the handshake attempt was unsuccessful.

 ---
 ### Client Folder